 - Purchase software or office equipment

 - Books such as Writing to Make a Difference by Dalya Massachi

 - Online directory subscriptions such as Foundation Center

 - …And much more!
 Explore our Resources Page to find capacity building resources for your organization.

-All grant recipients of the Northern California Environmental Grassroots Fund within the past four years are eligible to receive up to $330 of mini-grants per year.
+All grant recipients of the California Environmental Grassroots Fund within the past four years are eligible to receive up to $500 in mini-grants per year.
 We believe that boosting your group’s “back office” capacity will help you achieve greater success in all of your program work.

 We hope that you will be able to take advantage of the mini-grant program.
 Please feel free to contact us if you have any questions.
 And, please give us feedback about how well the mini-grant works, or does not work, for you.
 Telling us about your experiences will help us improve the mini-grant program to make it better for everyone.